yuanzhe-jasper/yuanzhe-jasper/README.md

-- 👋 Hi, I’m Yuanzhe
-- 👀 I’m interested in coding, body-building and anime.
 - 🌱 Hello!
 I'm Yuanzhe (Jasper) Li.
 Currently, I am a master student majored in Computer Science at Northeastern University
 - 💞️ I am passionate about continuous learning and I enjoy solving technical problems with my knowledge and skills in coding.
 I am currently seeking
 -    internship opportunities in software engineering.
 Feel free to get in touch with me!